Toyo Eiwa Jogakuin

 1973 The Junior College opened Kaede Kindergarten.

-1984 Celebration of the 100th Anniversary
+1984 Celebration of the 100th anniversary

 1986 The Junior College moved to Yokohama and opened the International Liberal Arts Department.